Post-exertional malaise: Symptoms

-Fatigue is often prominent in PEM symptoms, but it is "more than fatigue following a stressor".
-Other symptoms that may occur during PEM include cognitive impairment, flu-like symptoms, pain, weakness, and trouble sleeping.
+Symptoms that may occur during PEM include cognitive impairment, flu-like symptoms, pain, weakness, dizziness, fatigue, and trouble sleeping.
+In more severe cases, visual disturbances, stroke-like symptoms, and episodes of temporary paralysis have been recorded.
 Though typically cast as a worsening of existing symptoms, patients may experience some symptoms exclusively during PEM.
 Patients often describe PEM as a "crash", "relapse", or "setback".

-Symptoms typically begin 12–48 hours after the triggering activity, but may be immediate, or delayed up to 7 days.
-PEM lasts "usually a day or longer", but can span hours, days, weeks, or months.

-PEM involves an exacerbation of symptoms, or the appearance of new symptoms, which are often severe enough to impact a person's functioning.